 Selected laboratory methods and techniques in Experimental Psychology.
-May be repeated.
-Maximum credit of three hours.
+May be repeated with change in content.
+Maximum of 3 credit hours per semester with an overall maximum of 12 credit hours.

 5V99 Thesis (Cross-listed as NSC 5V99)

 6V01 Clinical Internship